How to Manufacture a Product

 Before moving forward and or employing other resources, it’s important to form an exclusivity agreement.
 This will help provide a degree of legal protection, so another company and or a manufacturer can’t use or sell the product through any medium.

 It’s also important to really investigate all aspects of intellectual properly.
-For instance, can you copyright the design that is created or should the company’s name need trademark protection.
+For instance, it is important to check if you can copyright the design that is created or if the company’s name needs trademark protection.

-At MAKO, we work with the best intellectual property attorneys in both the US and Canada for our clients during the product manufacturing process and beyond.
+At MAKO, we work with the best intellectual property attorneys in both the US and Canada for our clients to inform the industrial design, prototyping, and product manufacturing process, and beyond.

 Step 3: Make a Prototype

-Bringing your idea to life through prototyping is not only exciting, but it gives the opportunity to test and refine the concepts created during research and developing your idea.
+Bringing your idea to life through prototyping is exciting but, more importantly, it affords the opportunity to test and refine the concepts drafted during the research and development stages.

 The philosophy behind this is to achieve a basic understanding of requirements and explore different variations.
 CAD (computer-aided design) assists in activating these elements through simulations.
 The prototype can either break down into a whole or isolated.
 Not to mention, build individual elements.
 This depends on what is the most suitable for your product.

-With that being said, consulting a trustworthy design firm like MAKO is the glue that holds this process of product prototyping together.
-It’s especially important as prototypes at this stage can also be launched into a small group of consumers and industry professionals for additional feedback.
+With that being said, consulting with a trustworthy design firm like MAKO is the glue that holds this process of product prototyping together.
+It’s especially important as prototypes at this stage can also be launched to a small group of consumers and industry professionals for early feedback.

 Step 4: Find a Manufacturer